nice-digital/nice-icons/README.md

 ```

 Note: these React files in the lib folder use ES6 features like arrow functions, spread operators and ES6 modules.
-This means you'll need to transiple these with babel (or similar) as part of your build.
+This means you'll need to transpile these with babel (or similar) as part of your build.
+For example, by using the [include option](https://webpack.js.org/configuration/module/#condition) pointing to *node_modules/@nice-digital/icons* with babel-loader in webpack.

 #### Browser support